 You can pay for a Phantom VPN subscription with a credit card or PayPal.
 There's no option to pay anonymously with Bitcoin, gift cards or other virtual currencies.

-The Phantom VPN client software is compatible with Windows PCs, Macs, iOS and Android devices.
-Unfortunately, there's no way to manually connect devices without client software — such as Linux boxes, Chromebooks and open-source routers— to the VPN servers.
+The Phantom VPN client software is compatible with Windows PCs, Macs, iOS and Android devices, and there's also a Chrome browser extension.
+Unfortunately, there's no way to manually connect devices without client software — such as Linux boxes and open-source routers— to the VPN servers.

 Features and Interface